Sergey-pr/timespan/README.md

 ## Features

-- Create tasks with an optional description
+- Create tasks with a description
 - Start, pause, resume, and finish tasks
 - Edit task title and description at any time
 - Create, edit, delete custom categories